Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

  - II.1.a.: Case study on why Switzerland is part of the Schengen Area, but not the EU.
   <!-- FIll In The Outline -->
   - II.1.a.i: Why Switzerland declined to join the EU.
-    - II.1.a.i.a: Strong sense of national identity, isolationist.
+    - II.1.a.i.a: Strong sense of national identity, isolationist. <!--- CAN BE CONTRASTED WITH A SINGLE GLOBAL NATION BECAUSE THERE WOULD BE NO FOREIGN GOVERNMENTS.
+CONFLICTS WOULD BE DEALT WITH INTERNALLY TO THE STATE, NOT ON ANY KIND OF FOREIGN SOIL BECAUSE THERE WOULD BE NONE-->
     - II.1.a.i.b: Has no security concerns, isn't worried about being invaded(in comparison to Eastern European states, where Russia was a strong motivator for joining the EU).
     - II.1.a.i.c: Is both too rich(with a strong welfare system), and is already reaping the benefits of the EU without having to pay the costs.
     - II.1.a.i.d: Swiss people love direct democracy, consider it a core part of their national identity and their uniqueness, and worry about it being hampered by EU membership.